 with $\mu(T)=2k_BT\ln [2\cosh(\frac{\mu_g}{2k_BT})]$.
 Here, $T$ is the temperature, $\mu_g$ the chemical potential, $\gamma_g$ the damping parameter, and $v_d$ the drift velocity.
 The Fermi velocity is $v_F=10^6\,$m/s.
 The sheet conductivity is given by

 with $q^2=q_x^2+q_y^2$.
-In the absence of the electric current ($v_d=0$) and in the long-wavelength limit, i.e., $q\rightarrow 0$, we can recover the Drude conductivity with intraband contribution~\cite{JS21},
+In the absence of the electric current ($v_d=0$) and in the long-wavelength limit ($q\rightarrow 0$), we can recover the Drude conductivity with intraband contribution~\cite{JS21},

 Figure~\ref{figS1} shows the real part of the graphene conductivity ${\rm Re}(\sigma_g)$ for different ${\bf q}=(q_x,0)$ with the electric current along the $x$ axis.
-One can observe that ${\rm Re}(\sigma_g)$ becomes negative for frequencies below around $q_x v_d$.
-This negative conductivity region can lead to the optical gain and negative Landau damping which were discussed in bilayer graphene~\cite{drift_17, drift_20}.
+One can see that ${\rm Re}(\sigma_g)$ becomes negative for frequencies below around $q_x v_d$.
+This negative conductivity region leads to the optical gain and negative Landau damping, which were discussed in bilayer graphene~\cite{drift_17, drift_20}.
 Here, we choose the model in Ref.~\cite{drift_17_c1}, which was generalized to the case of an arbitrary in-plane wave vector~\cite{drift1}, to describe the polarization function.
-In Ref.~\cite{drift_17_c2}, it has been shown that the presence of the negative ${\rm Re}(\sigma_g)$ region can be obtained using different models given in Refs.~\cite{drift_15, drift_16, drift_17, drift_17_c1}.
+In Ref.~\cite{drift_17_c2}, it has been shown that the negative-conductivity region can be obtained using different models given in Refs.~\cite{drift_15, drift_16, drift_17, drift_17_c1}.